Understanding FEFO: What It Is and How It Works

 • Training Your Team: Staff should be trained to understand FEFO principles and follow them in their day-to-day tasks, such as picking, packing, and stocking items.
 Regular audits or spot-checks can help ensure the system is being followed correctly.

-When Should You Use FEFO?
+Who Should Use FEFO?

 FEFO is the best fit for businesses dealing with perishable or time-sensitive goods where expiration dates are a key concern.
 This includes industries like: